RSSB seeks innovative solutions to performance challenges

-Over the coming months the UK will begin to navigate the ‘new normal’ as Covid-19 lockdown measures are eased.
-The rail industry faces some challenging times ahead as the public eventually begins to rely, once again, on rail as a main mode of transport.
+The challenges of good performance continue to demand innovative solutions.
+As the UK begins to navigate the ‘new normal’—as Covid-19 lockdown measures are eased—and passenger numbers start to return, performance will be a significant factor in attracting people back to rail.
+We face some challenging times ahead as the public begins to rely, once again, on rail as a main mode of transport.

 As the UK economy restarts passenger numbers are expected to increase gradually.
 RSSB is leading the way in helping operators ensure that they can run trains on-time, while providing the safest and most reliable service to customers.

-RSSB has made over £4million available to fund ten innovative data-focussed projects to help industry improve performance in the long term.
+RSSB has made over £4m available to fund ten innovative data-focussed projects to help industry improve performance in the long term.

 Getting underway shortly are three projects funded as a result of the second round of the Data Sandbox+ competition (four projects are already underway as part of the first round).
 These three projects will be led by: